ethteck/splat/README.md

 The Makefile `setup` target calls n64splat with a config file that you can use for reference.
 More documentation coming soon.

 ### Requirements
-Python package requirements are listed in `requirements.txt` and can be installed via `pip3 install -r requirements.txt`
+Python package requirements can be installed via `pip3 install -r requirements.txt`